particle-iot/docs/src/content/firmware/best-practices/github-actions.md

 However, there is also an action that can update your source to the latest version number and commit the change to Github for you.

 See [auto versioning](https://github.com/particle-iot/compile-action/blob/main/AUTO_VERSION.md) for details.

+If you are using a .ino file as your main project source file you will need to use manual versioning or convert it to a .cpp file, which typically only requires a few minor changes.
+See [ino file preprocessor](/reference/device-os/api/preprocessor/preprocessor/) for more information.

 ### Upload to product